A Cairns restaurant owner has been penalised a whopping $169,000 for underpaying a waitress $33,000.

-Industrial advocate Miles Heffernan from WAGETHEFT.net.au renewed his call for tougher penalties for employers who steal from their workers.
+Industrial advocate Miles Heffernan renewed his call for tougher penalties for employers who steal from their workers.

-“While this penalty is harsh, the sad fact is, huge monetary fines are not working as an effective deterrent against deliberate wage theft,” he said.
+“The sad fact is, huge monetary penalties are proving ineffective as a deterrent against deliberate wage theft,” he said.

-“Wage theft is rife in the hospitality, retail and fast food industries industry because our enforcement system is so ineffective and penalties are not severe enough.
+“Wage theft is rife in the hospitality industry because enforcement is ineffective and penalties inadequate.

 In addition to the huge monetary penalties, Judge Middleton ordered Ms Yogo to complete the educational courses for employers on the Fair Work Ombudsman website.

 Meanwhile, Ms Yogo had back-paid the worker in full.

 To contact our team at WAGETHEFT.net.au, please call

 To connect with us, please follow us on